AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Methodology

-Previously, we conducted a systematic literature review (SLR) to provide an in-depth overview of AI ethics challenges and principles \cite{AR13}.
-This study aims to empirically validate the SLR findings based on the insights provided by the AI practitioners and lawmakers.
-AI practitioners have higher ethical responsibilities compared to others.
+We deemed two groups of research participants would be relevant to this survey- AI practitioners and lawmakers.
+On one hand, practitioners often make the design decisions and have higher ethical responsibilities compared to others.
 Practitioners often make the design decisions of complex autonomous systems with less ethical knowledge.
 The magnitude of risks in AI systems makes practitioners responsible for understanding ethical attributes.
 To achieve reliable outcomes, it is essential to know the practitioners understanding of AI ethics principles and challenges.

-Law resolves everyday conflicts and sustains order in social life.
+On the other hand, law resolves everyday conflicts and sustains order in social life.
 People consider law an information source as it impacts social norms and values \cite{AR11}.
 The aim of considering this type of population (lawmakers) is to understand the application of the law to AI ethics.
 The data collected from legislation personnel will uncover the question, of whether standing AI ethics principles are sufficient, or is there a need for innovative standards \cite{AR11}?

+We used industrial collaboration contacts to search the AI practitioners and sent a formal invitation to participate in this survey.
+Moreover, various law forums across the world were contacted and requested to participate in this study.
+The targeted populations were approached using social media networks including LinkedIn, WeChat, ResearchGate, Facebook, and personal email addresses.
+The overview of research methodology is depicted in Figure \ref{fig:Research Methodology}